-After reading the article on bulimia that I happened upon on the Men’s Health website, which then led to me writing two blog post (One Man’s Battle With Bulimia: Article and My Relationship With Food) on the subject.
+After reading the article on bulimia that I happened upon on the Men’s Health website, which then led to me writing two blog articles on the subject (One Man’s Battle With Bulimia: An Article Discussion and Did Poor Mental Health Cause My Unhealthy Relationship With Food?).
 I decided to have another look at what other articles they’d covered that might also be interesting.
 In doing so I found this article “Why Men Need to Start Taking Back Control of Their Wellness” which I thought I’d briefly talk about and share with my readers.
 Because men’s wellness is important.

 Men are three times more likely to take their own lives than women